microsoft/jacdac/services/servo.md

     identifier: 0x12fc9103

-Servo is a small motor directed with a PWM signal.
+Servo is a small motor with arm that can be pointing at a specific direction.
-This services fixes the servo period at 20ms, and the pulse can be regulated.

 ## Registers

-    rw pulse: u32 us {typical_min = 500, typical_max = 2500} @ value
+    rw angle: i16 ° {typical_min = -90, typical_max = 90} @ value

-Specifies length of the pulse in microseconds.
-The period is always 20ms.
+Specifies the angle of the arm.

     rw enabled: bool @ intensity

 Turn the power to the servo on/off.

+    rw drift?: i16 ° @ 0x81

+Correction applied to the angle to account for the servo arm drift.